The Relationship Between Addiction And Infidelity

-Infidelity is when someone cheats on a romantic partner.
-What constitutes infidelity can vary greatly depending upon what is agreed to by all partners in a romantic relationship, and may include both sexual and emotional infidelity.
-A Psychology Today survey noted “20% to 40% of men and 10% to 25% of women will cheat.”
-These numbers have increased in recent years, for many reasons.
+Infidelity is the act of cheating on a romantic partner.
+What constitutes infidelity can vary greatly depending upon what is agreed to by all partners in a romantic relationship; both sexual and emotional infidelity can occur.
+A Psychology Today survey noted that “20% to 40% of men and 10% to 25% of women will cheat.”
+These numbers have increased in recent years.
 In many cases, addiction can cause or worsen infidelity.
 In some cases, infidelity may cause or worsen substance abuse or addiction.

 Common examples of infidelity include:

-- Sexual behaviors (touching, kissing, and et cetera) with people outside of the relationship
+- Sexual behaviors (touching, kissing, etc.) with someone of interest outside of the relationship

 - Spending time or money with someone of interest outside of the relationship